 by Robert Marcos, photojournalist

 Water that’s banked in Lake Mead is officially called “Intentionally Created Surplus“, or ICS.
-The ICS allows major water users to store conserved or unused Colorado River water in the reservoir for their future use.
-It’s probably obvious to most of you but since Lake Mead serves as a reservoir for the lower basin, the ICS is primarily a program that serves water agencies in the lower basin.1
+The ICS allows major water users in the lower basin to store conserved or unused Colorado River water in the reservoir for their future use.

 Here’s a list of the water agencies and the estimated amount of water that each of them have currently banked in Lake Mead –